Feminist rhetoric: Definition and goals

 Rhetorical feminism aims to cultivate an understanding rather than try to persuade, in turn creating a space for marginalized and minority groups to feel comfortable enough to vocalize various social concerns.
 Cheryl Glenn, the author of "The Language of rhetorical feminism, anchored in hope" (2020), highlights how President Trump built his campaign around spreading divisive and harmful rhetoric, which unjustly targets the rights of marginalized communities, including Women, Black people, Mexicans, Muslims, Middle eastern, and Chinese individuals.
 Glenn further explains that rhetorical feminism promotes a more democratic process.
 This sort of democratic process would allow people to walk through life in a way that closely aligns with their beliefs, question and protest against unjust systems, scrutinize various issues and explore reinvention within oneself as engaged citizens.
 Glenn describes rhetoric as a tool that can be used to combat divisive argumentative dialogue, thus, replacing hostility with compassion, empathy and awareness.
 As Glenn explains, rhetoric can be utilized in persuasive and dehumanizing ways rather than be used in more feminist approach which focuses on honoring strength grounded in hope, mutual understanding, and collaboration.

+In addition, Glenn also explains that rhetoric is not objective, as many claim it to be.
+Communicate is shaped by certain powers individuals hold, for example their social hierarchy, their privilege, and the social norms they follow.
+Rhetoric has always been shaped by the voices of powerful white males who are in respected professions like politics, and business and they have shaped what rhetoric is by naturally being in these positions of power.
+When we observe women and other minority groups in the same field, they do not receive the same response and attention as their white male counterparts because they are judged for how different their rhetoric is and are often ignored and dismissed.
+Women tend to be softer and heartfelt while men tend to blunt.